 In relation to frontage planting the performance standards can be met by the planting of trees at a frequency of one per seven metres along the site frontage; or alternatively group planting the required number of trees at some point(s) along the frontage.

-(j) Aokautere Neighbourhood Centre Precinct Plan
+(i) Aokautere Neighbourhood Centre Precinct Plan

-Development in the Aokautere Neighbourhood Centre shall be in accordance with the Aokautere Neighbourhood Centre Precinct Plan (Map 7A.4C)
+Development in the Aokautere Neighbourhood Centre shall be in accordance with the Aokautere Neighbourhood Centre Precinct Plan.
+(Map 7A.43C